Review update: 2021 Ford Bronco Wildtrak delivers on Ford’s promise

 2021 Ford Bronco Wildtrak

-Hti: This thing rips
+Hit: This thing rips

 In Wildtrak spec, the Bronco is powered by the 2.7-liter twin-turbo V-6 used in the F-150 pickup truck.
 Here it produces 330 hp and 415 lb-ft of torque.
 Its gruff sounds are right at home in a truckster.
 A slick-shifting 10-speed automatic doles out the power through a full-time four-wheel-drive system, with the 2Hi, 4Hi, 4Lo controls on the center console.
 Despite a hefty 4,750-lb curb weight as equipped, this thing rips.
 Mashing the accelerator to the floor thrusts the Bronco forward with authority as the rear end squats and the front end heaves on its soft off-road suspension (Ford’s Sasquatch off-road package is standard on the Wildtrak trim).
 The idea that the forthcoming Bronco Raptor will have more power than this is borderline hilarious and probably unnecessary.